-Tips to Maximize
+Tips to Maximize Your Space Utilization

+While rising costs are impacting warehouses and 3PLs across the country, many companies are scrambling to find creative ways to minimize the aggregate financial impact to their operations.
 One very basic but significant way to accomplish this goal is to examine space utilization strategies and see which, if any, may apply to the specific needs and routines of their business.
 When faced with skyrocketing lease rate increases, for example, getting the most out of the space you have can make a significant difference.

 Where to Begin: A Simple Equation